How is trophy hunting different from other types of hunting?

 Impacts to conservation and species survival

-Animal mortalities from trophy hunting have a very different impact on conservation and species’ welfare than natural mortality because trophy hunters typically target healthy, reproductive-age animals.
+Animal deaths from trophy hunting have a very different impact on conservation and species’ welfare than natural deaths because trophy hunters typically target healthy, reproductive-age animals.
 Targeted removal of these animals can skew the age and sex structure of the population and result in unnatural selection pressure on physical, behavioral and life history traits.
 Killing these animals can also result in the loss of genetic diversity that is critical for survival.

 Some of the species most targeted by trophy hunters, such as elephants and hippos, are considered “ecosystem engineers,” meaning that these animals serve key roles in shaping, maintaining and creating healthy habitats for themselves and countless other animals.
-Targeted removals of these animals — such as through trophy hunting — have the potential for staggering, cascading, detrimental impacts to not only the targeted species’ survival, but to the other animals and humans that rely on those ecosystems.
+Targeted removals of these animals—such as through trophy hunting—have the potential for staggering, cascading, detrimental impacts to not only the targeted species’ survival, but to the other animals and humans that rely on those ecosystems.

 The trophy hunting industry has secured key exemptions in national and international laws that allow them to circumvent important trade restrictions meant to protect species from over-exploitation and continues to seek new ways of preserving this industry at the expense of animals world-wide.
 It is vital that the public learn the facts around trophy hunting and raise their voices against it.